kmlawson/rethinking-the-world-in-east-asia-mo3354/seminars.md

 - I strongly advise you to begin reading around the areas of your potential interest to settle on a general area for your long essay.
 This is not an essay that one researches and writes in the week or two before the deadline but a semester long work.
 * Why not get one of your blog entries out of the way by posting something on one of the elective readings you did for last week or this week?
 Or one of the further readings?

-### Required Reading
+### Required Reading (~90)

-(~105)

-These readings will give you some basic exposure to the Analects, Mengzi, and a little bit from Xunzi.
+These readings will give you some basic exposure to the Analects, and Mengzi

 - Consider watching this [introductory video](https://ed.ted.com/lessons/who-was-confucius-bryan-w-van-norden) by Bryan W. Van Norden on Confucius.
-* Bryan W. Van Norden *Introduction to Classical Chinese Philosophy*, pp10-31 (Ch 1 III The Period of the Philosophers, Ch 2), pp84-100 (Ch 6 Mengzi and Human Nature)  (short loan)
+* Bryan W. Van Norden *Introduction to Classical Chinese Philosophy*, pp10-31 (Ch 1 III The Period of the Philosophers, Ch 2), and from Ch 6 Mengzi and Human Nature read only sections 1A1, 1A7, 2A6, 3A3, 6A1-3  (short loan)
-* Philip J. Ivanhoe and Bryan W. Van Norden *Readings in Classical Chinese Philosophy* 2nd Edition, pp1-25 (from Ch 1 The Analects), pp116-151 (Ch 3 Mengzi), pp298-306 (Ch 6 Xunzi)
+* Philip J. Ivanhoe and Bryan W. Van Norden *Readings in Classical Chinese Philosophy* 2nd Edition, pp1-25 (from Ch 1 The Analects), pp116-151 (Ch 3 Mengzi)

 ### Bonus Challenge